-As a financial instrument admitted to trading on a regulated market, this future falls in the scope of Article 2 of MAR.
+As a financial instrument admitted to trading on a regulated market, this future falls in the scope of MAR as described under its Article 2 of MAR.

-According to Article 1(2) of REMIT, Articles 3 and 5 of REMIT do apply to this suspicious transaction.
-At the same time, the suspicious transaction also falls in the scope of Articles 14 and 15 of MAR.
+According to Article 1(2) of REMIT, Articles 3 and 5 of REMIT do not apply to this suspicious transaction, which instead.
+At the same time, the suspicious transaction also falls in the scope of MARArticles 14 and is to be scrutinised by the competent financial authorities.15 of MAR.

+Considerations:

-Considerations: In the situation above, both the NRA and the relevant competent financial authority are competent to assess the case.
-In such context of overlapping jurisdictional competences, and for the sake of an efficient and effective allocation of public resources, as well as to ensure the respect of the 'ne bis in idem' principle, REMIT, MAR and the Commission Implementing Regulation 2020/1406 provide for several cooperation mechanisms between NRAs, competent financial authorities, ESMA and ACER..
+In the situation above, both the NRA assessing the case should refer it to and the relevant competent financial authority, and notify the Agency under Article 16(3)(a) of REMIT.
+Nevertheless, the NRA is still responsible are competent to assess the case.
+In such context of overlapping jurisdictional competences, and for the assessment of whether the behaviour constitutes a potential breachsake of Article 4 of REMIT in case the potential insider trading is related to a non-an efficient and effective or non-timely disclosureallocation of public resources, as well as to ensure the respect of inside information. the 'ne bis in idem' principle, REMIT, MAR and the Commission Implementing Regulation 2020/1406 provide for several cooperation mechanisms between NRAs, competent financial authorities, ESMA and ACER.63.

-&lt;sup>56 See Recitals 22 and 29, Articles 1(3), 10(1), 10(2), 16(1), 16(3)(a), 16(4)(c) of REMIT.
+63 See Recitals 22 and 29, Articles 1(3), 10(1), 10(2), 16(1), 16(3)(a), 16(4)(c) of REMIT.